-Inflammation also causes insulin resistance and as we’ve discussed previously this causes you to store fat more readily.
+Inflammation also causes insulin resistance and as we’ve discussed previously this causes you to store body fat more readily.

 So what’s the easiest fix you can do today to reduce inflammation?
 Ditch any food that has canola, peanut, sunflower, soybean, and safflower oil.
 Swap them out for healthy oils like extra virgin olive oil, avocado oil, and macadamia oil.
 Get in a good fish oil or krill oil supplement daily.
-Eat more wild caught fish and eat healthier meat sourced from from grass-fed cows.
+Eat more wild caught fish and eat healthier meat sourced from from grass-fed animals.

 Another good way to reduce inflammation is by reducing stress.
 Finding a hobby that allows you to destress can be a great way to decompress.
 Yoga tends to be a popular activity for stress relief.
-Basically any activity that can your mind off things can help reduce stress load.
+Basically any activity that can take your mind off things can help reduce stress load.

 Do these things and you’ll be well on your way to reducing your inflammation.

 The third reason why you might not be losing fat is because you may be getting poor quality sleep.